 - Find books that showcase your family's origin or culture.
 Or perhaps you would enjoy spending a whole year reading books about different countries and learning about people around the world.

 - There are many books about athletes who have demonstrated hard work and persistence.
-With the Winter Olympics around the corner, select a favorite sport of each family member and read about the athletes who excel in that area.
+If you're a sports-fan family, select a favorite sport of each family member and read about the athletes who excel in that area.

 - If you are planning an upcoming family vacation, try to find a book set in your destination city or country.
 Taking a trip to Disney World?
-Read The Swiss Family Robinson by Johann David Wyss or Alice's Adventures in Wonderland by Lewis Carroll.
+Read The Swiss Family Robinson by Johann David Wyss or Alice in Wonderland by Lewis Carroll.

 Pick a book you think your family will enjoy and commit to trying a family book club next month.
 Chances are you will be creating a new family reading ritual with your loved ones.